biojava/biojava.github.io/_wikis/BioJava:Tutorial:Installing_BioSQL.md

 ---

 1.  redirect [BioJava:Tutorial:Installing and using
-    BioSQL](BioJava:Tutorial:Installing and using BioSQL "wikilink")
+    BioSQL](/wikis/BioJava:Tutorial:Installing and using BioSQL "wikilink")